unite-abilities/local-ai-starter-kit/README.md

-# Hostinger AI Stack: Self-Hosted LLM & Automation Platform
+# AI Stack: Self-Hosted LLM & Automation Platform

-This repository provides a Docker Compose setup to quickly deploy a powerful, self-hosted AI and automation stack on a Hostinger VPS (or any Linux server).
+This repository provides a Docker Compose setup to quickly deploy a powerful, self-hosted AI and automation stack on a VPS (or any Linux server).
 It's designed for flexibility, especially for professional service offerings where clients manage their own LLM API keys.

 **Core Applications:**